capsule-corp-ternoa/ternoa-js/README.md

 # 🤔 Introduction :

 Ternoa is a Decentralised, Open source, NFT-centric Layer 1 blockchain that is multi-chain by design and aims to provide a technical stack to build scalable and secure NFTs with native support for advanced features.

 For Builders By Builders :

-NFTs native to our chain can be deployed using High-level programming languages and does not require smart contract functionality.
+NFTs native to our chain can be minted using High-level programming languages and doesn't require smart contract functionality.

-Privacy, A Fundamental Right :

-Ternoa combines the decentralization aspect with native encryption using Trusted execution environment, turning NFTs into secure, private Data containers, allowing users to retain "True Ownership" of Digital Data.

-Sustainability is Key :

-Our protocol relies upon Nominated Proof-Of-Stake ensuring state-of-the-art energy consumption.
-Sustainalbility is one of the key aspects on which mass adoption of blockchain tech depends.

-Multi Chain By Design :

-Using mirroring, bridges, and native Polkadot functionality, Ternoa allows users to merge NFTs from all ecosystems in a single place and enjoy the benefits of our tech stack.

 Native support for Advanced Features :

-With native support for Secret NFTs, Mirroring, Delegating and Lending, Combination and Fractionalization of NFTs, and much more, you might want to give it a try.
+With native support for Secret NFTs, Delegating and Lending, Transaction Batching and much more, you might want to give it a try.

-##### Ecosystem
+Ecosystem :

-Our ecosystem of NFT based dApps keep growing day after day.
-Our SDK relies upon the most popular high level languages, allowing us to tap into the world’s largest pool of developers so the Transition period for that is Minimized.
+Our ecosystem of NFT-based Dapps keeps growing day after day.
+Our SDK relies upon the most popular high-level languages, allowing us to tap into the world’s largest pool of existing developers, thereby minimizing the transition period.

-The Labs helps entrepreneurs to start building on Ternoa network with zero code experience courtesy of Our leading Developers who gather the best dev, product and strategy teams.

 ### Contribution Guidelines :

-Ternoa.js is an open-source SDK, feel free to interact with the tools and libraries, log issues, create pull requests or leave feedback.
-We welcome and (greatly) appreciate your contribution (towards the ecosystem).
+As Ternoa-js is an open-source SDK, feel free to interact with the tools and libraries, log issues, create pull requests or leave feedback.
+We welcome and greatly appreciate your contribution.

-If you’re interested in contributing to the Ternoa SDK, we recommend you check out our [contribution guidelines](https://github.com/capsule-corp-ternoa/ternoa-js/blob/main/CONTRIBUTING.md).
+If you’re interested in contributing to the Ternoa SDK, we recommend you inspect our [contribution guidelines](https://github.com/capsule-corp-ternoa/ternoa-js/blob/main/CONTRIBUTING.md).

-If you want to learn how to use the Ternoa SDK, the [test-dapp](https://github.com/capsule-corp-ternoa/ternoa-js-test-dapp) is the perfect place for you to start, that way you can familiarize yourself with our architecture and contribute to the ecosystem's development.
+If you want to learn how to use the Ternoa SDK, the [test-dapp](https://github.com/capsule-corp-ternoa/ternoa-js-test-dapp) is the perfect place to familiarize yourself with our architecture and contribute to its development.

 ### Error Reporting :
 If you encounter any errors along the way, technical or otherwise.
 Let us know and we'll deal with it swiftly.
-It helps us to further improve the experience for our users.
-We sincerely appreciate each one of you for all of your contribution.
+It'll help us further improve the overall experience for our users.

+* Open a discussion of type `General` in the [discussions section](https://github.com/capsule-corp-ternoa/ternoa-js/discussions) if you encounter any unexpected behaviour.
+* Open a Bug report using the [bug template](https://github.com/capsule-corp-ternoa/ternoa-js/issues/new/choose) if the bug persists.
+* If you can, suggest a fix in a pull request to resolve that issue.

-You could reach out to us either via any of our social handles, in github comments or by email.
-Make sure to document the error properly and keep it concise.
-Keeping in mind, the better you descibe it, the easier it is to deal with.
+Make sure to document the error properly, keeping in mind that the better you describe it, the easier it is to deal with.

 # ⚙️ Ternoa SDK

 [![npm version](https://badge.fury.io/js/ternoa-js.svg)](https://badge.fury.io/js/ternoa-js)

 It's the easiest and fastest way to build on top of the Ternoa Chain.
-It's based on the Polkadot.js API and Javascript, that way it offers developers a seamless experience into the Web 3 Domain.
+Based on Javascript and the Polkadot.js API, it offers developers a seamless experience in the Domain of Web 3.

 You can start by familiarizing yourself with the architecture and playing around with the ternoa.js [test-dapp](https://github.com/capsule-corp-ternoa/ternoa-js-test-dapp) to get a good grasp of the Ternoa SDK.